 - If you have no other holds, you will be free to register for classes based on the registration schedule.
 If you have other holds, you will be directed to the appropriate place to have them removed.

-- If you have scheduled an appointment and will not be able to attend, please notify your advisor right away by calling the Archer College of Health and Human Services at 325-942-2630.
+- If you have scheduled an appointment and will not be able to attend, please notify your advisor right away by calling the Center for Academic Excellence at 325-942-2595.

-Advising through the Department of Psychology, Sociology & Social Work
+Advising through the Department of Psychology and Sociology

 Students majoring in psychology can sign up for an advising appointment by visiting the department office in Room 204 of the Academic Building.
 The office coordinator has an appointment book that lists several hours per day in which students can see a faculty or staff advisor.
 Students who are unable to come to campus should call the office coordinator at 325-942-2068.